diamond-one/Data-Analytics-Portfolio/README.md

 Hi, I'm Matt Diamond.

-As a seasoned data analyst with a background in the gaming and TV production industries, I specialize in descriptive analytics, forecasting, and optimizing project management data pipelines.
+As an experienced data analyst with a background in the gaming and TV production industries, I specialize in descriptive analytics, forecasting, and optimizing project management data pipelines.
 My passion lies in uncovering stories hidden within data and helping businesses forecast future trends.
 I combine technical expertise with creative problem-solving to deliver actionable insights.

 # Table of Contents
 1. [Contact Information](#contact-information)